Low-Carb Protein Tortillas – with Grass-Fed Steak Fajitas

 Macros per tortilla (out of the two you get from the mix above, sans the meat as that’s optional since you can use a chicken or veggie filling too): 61kcals, 7g protein, 7g carbs (out of which 4g is fiber so net carbs: 3g), and 1g fat.

 Please make sure that you get this kind of psyllium (you can get it here if you’re in the US and from Bulk Powders Australia if you’re in Oz).
-Don’t get the stuff that’s unmilled (the stuff that looks like this) or the stuff that’s overpowdery because your tortillas won’t really work – it has to be a medium-of-the-range milled psyllium.
-It should look like this.
+Don’t get the stuff that’s unmilled (the stuff that looks like this) or the stuff that’s overpowdery because your tortillas won’t really work – it has to be a medium-of-the-range milled psyllium husks.